ucb-art/builtin-debugger/examples/ice40hx8k-yosys/README.md

 runtest 10; drscan x.tap 10 2
 ...
 ```
 This scans in the address for the memory request, the response for which can be read out on the next capture.
 The response is of the format (last request ready, this response valid, memory line bits).
-The `runtest` allows time for the pattern generator to process the request and for the response to propagate back to the JTAG block.
+The `runtest` allows time for the logic analyzer to process the request and for the response to propagate back to the JTAG block.